Degenerative disc disease

 Sitting usually causes the most pain because in this position your discs have more weight on them.
 Activities such as bending or twisting usually make your pain worse, and lying down tends to relieve the pain.
 You may actually feel better if you walk or run rather than sit or stand for too long.

-Many people diagnosed in their thirties wonder if their degenerative disc will cause even more pain by the time they are in their sixties.
+People diagnosed in their 30s may wonder if their degenerative disc will cause even more pain by the time they are in their sixties.
 But by the time you are 60, your discs may have dried out to the point that they cause less pain.

 What are the causes?

-In addition to age and injury, arthritis and osteoporosis contribute to degenerative disc disease.
+In addition to age and injury, arthritis and osteoporosis contribute to disc degeneration.

-Most abnormalities relating to DDD can be seen on an MRIan imaging scan that shows the parts of your back in clear detail.
+Most disc abnormalities can be seen on an MRI scan.
 While a large portion of people with back pain have abnormalities confirmed by MRI, studies on healthy young adults have shown that as many as 30% of people without pain also have abnormalities that can be seen on an MRI scan.
 (1)

-Its not known why some people have pain and others dont, but various factors contribute to disc degeneration including: genetic, environmental, autoimmune, inflammatory, and traumatic factors in combinations and ways that arent yet understood.
+Its not known why some people have pain and others dont, but various factors contribute to disc degeneration including: genetic, environmental, autoimmune, inflammatory, and traumatic factors in combinations that arent yet understood.

 Who is affected?

-This condition usually affects young adults or middle-aged people who lead active lifestyles and are in otherwise good heath.
-Studies have shown that people who smoke are at greater risk for developing degenerative disc disease, as are people who work in certain occupations.
+This condition can affect young adults who lead active lifestyles, but most of the time it occurs slowly and does not cause symptoms until later in life.
+People who smoke are at greater risk for developing degenerative disc disease, as are people who work in certain occupations.
 People with DDD are more likely to have family members who also have the condition.

 How is a diagnosis made?